miguilimzero/filament-auto-panel/README.md

 the freedom to create actions, widgets and various customizations to your panel.

 > [!IMPORTANT]
 > This package is intended for admin panels, similar to how Laravel Nova works + everything auto-generated.
 You can also think it as a database management tool.
-If you feels you need a more customized resource, re-consider to not use this package.
+If you feels you need a more customized resource workflow, re-consider to not use this package.

 ## Contents